 There are, of course, limits to the Atom/F1 car comparison.
 It is true to say that a top speed of 150mph might be less than competitive down today’s straights.
 That was, though, from a 4-cylinder 2-litre engine – the i-VTEC – borrowed from the Japanese market Honda Civic Type R. Likewise, the original 220bhp may be considered down on power for a contemporary Formula One grid.
 That would, however, be increased to 245bhp with the Atom 2.
 And 350bhp was available from the supercharged Atom 3.5R.
 So, with adroit use of the 6-speed ‘box – also sourced from the Civic Type R – scaled-down GP driving was clearly on the cards.
 To be fair, Ariel Motor Company – based in Crewkerne, Somerset – comprised just seven staffers.
 The proverbial whip was cracked by boss Simon Saunders.
 In the past, he had worked at Aston-Martin and GM.
 Styling was by Niki Smart.
 At the time, he was studying transport design at Coventry University.
 British Steel and TWR were among the sponsors of the student-led project.
 Asking price for the Ariel Atom was £26,000.
 Not half bad – especially for owners with vivid imaginations.
 For, it would not be too far-fetched – on a sunny day, at a twisty track – to feel yourself capable of similar feats to drivers of, say, your average F1 car.
 Up and Atom, as it were!

-In many ways, the Buick Gran Sport had Pontiac to thank.
+The Buick Gran Sport had Pontiac to thank.
 The latter’s GTO was the first muscle car.
 As such, it saw a big-block V8 fitted in a medium-sized chassis.
 The result was hard-punching power – at a competitive price.
 Not surprisingly, then, the GTO sold well.
 Again, not surprisingly, Pontiac’s rivals picked up on the fact.
-The muscle car era was born.
+The muscle car era was about to be born.

 The Gran Sport’s finest hour came in the form of the GS 455.
 Released in 1970 – complete with a 355ci engine – oomph was nominally upped to 360bhp.
 However, Buick were almost certainly underestimating it.
 Road testers swore it felt more like 400bhp.
 At any rate, it was in ‘Stage One Special Package’ tune.
 That comprised a hotter cam, larger valves, and a modified carb.
 With all that hooked up, the Gran Sport was good for 130mph.
 Exotic ‘GSX’ styling options were in sync with the performance stats.
 Spoilers, stripes and supersize tyres made the GS 455 look as good as it went.
 Sadly, all good things come to an end.
 As soon as ’71, the Gran Sport’s best days were behind it.
 Low-lead gas led to less power.
 Insurance hikes kicked in, too.
 One way or another, the muscle car game was up.
 Like its power-mad siblings from other marques, the GS simply faded away.
 Times change – and the world moves on.
 But – like everything else – progress comes at a price.
 In automotive terms, that meant cars like the Buick Gran Sport.
 For – despite all their foibles – driving has never been quite the same since!